kubeedge/website/docs/setup/install-with-keadm.md

     ```
     iptables -t nat -A OUTPUT -p tcp --dport 10350 -j DNAT --to $CLOUDCOREIPS:10003
     ```
-    (To direct the request for metric-data from edgecore:10250 through tunnel between cloudcore and edgecore, the iptables is vitally important.)
+    (To direct the request for metric-data from edgecore:10250 through tunnel between CloudCore and edgecore, the iptables is vitally important.)

     Before you deploy metrics-server, you have to make sure that you deploy it on the node which has apiserver deployed on.
 In this case, that is the master node.
 As a consequence, it is needed to make master node schedulable by the following command: